-Trophy fangs of a wild boar in centimeters.
+Trophy boar tusks in centimeters.
 Processing and registration of hunting trophies.
 Life in the wild

 Boar tusk processing

-To extract the fangs of a wild boar, a part of the animal's muzzle is sawn off between the eyes and fangs, as shown in Figure 69.
-This piece of muzzle must be at least three and a half times longer than the visible part of the lower fangs.
-The sawn off part is placed in a cauldron of cold water so that it is completely hidden under water.
-The water is brought to a boil and boiled over low heat for 2-3 hours.
-After boiling, the jaws with fangs are removed from the boiler and, not allowing them to cool, the fangs are removed.
-To avoid burns, use gloves or rags.
-The upper fangs are usually removed easily, and to extract the lower ones, they need to be pulled forward 3–5 cm, and then the jaw bones are carefully opened from the back so that the fangs come out freely.
-Then the fangs are placed in a cauldron of hot oily water until cool.
-They should not be left without water and washed with cold water.
-The fang, cooling in oily water, is saturated with fat and acquires a protective layer.
-After cooling, the nerves are removed from the fangs and the inner surface is wiped with cotton wool, dried in a humid and warm place to avoid cracking.
+To extract the tusks of a boar, a part of the animal’s muzzle is sawed off between the eyes and the tusks, as shown in Figure 69.
+This piece of the muzzle must be at least three and a half times longer than the visible part of the lower tusks.
+The sawn-off part is placed in a cauldron with cold water so that it is completely hidden under water.
+The water is brought to a boil and simmered over low heat for 2–3 hours.
+After cooking, the jaws with fangs are removed from the cauldron and, without allowing them to cool, the fangs are removed.
+To avoid getting burns, use mittens or rags.
+The upper fangs are usually removed easily, but to remove the lower ones, they need to be pulled forward 3–5 cm, and then carefully open the jaw bones from the back so that the fangs come out freely.
+Then the fangs are placed in a cauldron of hot, oily water until it cools.
+They should not be left without water and should not be washed with cold water.
+The fang, cooling in oily water, becomes saturated with fat and acquires a protective layer.
+After cooling, the nerves are removed from the fangs and the inner surface is wiped with cotton wool, dried in a damp and warm place to avoid cracking.

 After drying, the fangs are degreased with gasoline.
-It is recommended to fill the inside of the fangs with BF glue (any) and, holding it inside for 5–10 s, pour it out, repeating this two or three times at intervals of 30 minutes.
-Before this, the glue is heated in a bowl with warm water so that it pours out more easily.
-Instead of BF glue, the inside of the fangs can be filled with epoxy resin of the following composition: 80 parts of filler and 20 hardener.
-Instead of glue, the canine cavities can be filled with tweezers with cotton soaked in epoxy resin; after 12 hours, the glue hardens, giving them greater strength.
+It is recommended to fill the inside of the fangs with BF glue (any) and, after holding it inside for 5–10 s, pour it out, repeating this two or three times at intervals of 30 minutes.
+Before doing this, the glue is heated in a bowl with warm water so that it pours out more easily.
+Instead of BF glue, the inside of the fangs can be filled with epoxy resin of the following composition: 80 parts filler and 20 hardener.
+Instead of glue, the cavities of the fangs can be filled with tweezers with cotton wool soaked in epoxy resin; after 12 hours the glue hardens, giving them greater strength.

-So that the fangs do not deteriorate from changes in humidity, they can be covered with a thin layer of colorless synthetic varnish.
-Canine teeth cannot be bleached.
+To prevent fangs from deteriorating due to changes in humidity, they can be coated with a thin layer of colorless synthetic varnish.
+Fangs cannot be bleached.

-Woodworking Before you start sawing a part, you first need to form a rough workpiece.
-This is the name of a piece of wood of the appropriate size, which is made in compliance with the allowance for further processing.
-Moreover, the coarser the tool and the
+Wood processing Before you start cutting out a part, you first need to form a rough blank.
+This is the name given to a piece of wood of the appropriate size, which is made with allowance for further processing.
+Moreover, the rougher the instrument and the

-From the book How to Preserve and Cook Fish in a Pond and at Home author Murashova Svetlana Anatolievna
+From the book How to Preserve and Cook Fish on the Pond and at Home author Murashova Svetlana Anatolyevna

-Processing of fish Methods of killing fish If the preservation of fish is not provided for (after the morning dawn fish soup and frying are planned), then the caught fish must be killed (Fig. 4).
-The surest way to kill her is to stun her and sever the abdominal aorta. blood in it
+Processing fish Methods for killing fish If preserving the fish is not planned (fish soup and frying are planned after dawn), then the caught fish must be killed (Fig. 4).
+The most reliable way to kill her is to stun her and cut her abdominal aorta.
+Blood in this

-From the book Weaving from straw and other materials author Mushroom Alesya Anatolyevna
+From the book Weaving from straw and other materials author Grib Alesya Anatolevna

-Material processing Part of the rods intended for artistic weaving can be pickled or dyed.
-To achieve a white uniform color, as well as to protect them from decay, products from the vine are bleached.
+Processing of the material Some of the rods intended for artistic weaving can be pickled or painted.
+To achieve a uniform white color and also to protect them from rotting, wicker products are bleached.
 Natural whitening can be achieved

-From the book Hunting Animals and Trophies author Fandeev Alexey Alexandrovich
+From the book Game Animals and Trophies author Fandeev Alexey Alexandrovich

-Installation of wild boar tusks A wide variety of medallions are selected for the installation of tusks.
-In the center of the medallion, the upper fangs are symmetrically placed, and the lower ones are placed to the left and right (Fig. 70).
-To attach fangs to the medallion, special decorative frames made of various materials are used.
+Installation of boar tusks For installation of tusks, a wide variety of medallions are selected.
+The upper fangs are placed symmetrically in the center of the medallion, and the lower ones are placed on the left and right (Fig. 70).
+To attach the fangs to the medallion, special decorative frames from various

 From the book Do-it-yourself stoves and fireplaces author Zvonarev Nikolai Mikhailovich

-From the book Original DIY Leather Products [Crafting Secrets] author Klyushina Alexandra S.
+From the book Original DIY leather goods [Secrets of making] author Klyushina Alexandra S.

-Heat treatment Leather can be subjected to heat treatment, as a result of which it changes its shape, bends.
-This property of the skin is successfully used in the manufacture of jewelry, appliqués, and decoration.
-The simplest option for heat treatment is the “fried button”.
+Heat treatment Leather can be subjected to heat treatment, as a result of which it changes its shape and bends.
+This property of leather is successfully used in the manufacture of jewelry, appliqués, and trims.
+The simplest heat treatment option is “fried button.”

 From the book Grapes for Beginners author Larina Svetlana

 From the book Grapes.
-Super Harvest Secrets author Larina Svetlana
+Secrets of Overharvest author Larina Svetlana

 From the book Berries.
-Guide to breeding gooseberries and currants author Rytov Mikhail V.
+Guide to growing gooseberries and currants author Rytov Mikhail V.

 From the book Home Master author Onishchenko Vladimir

-From the book Stained Glass with your own hands author Kaminskaya Elena Anatolievna
+From the book Do-it-yourself stained glass windows author Kaminskaya Elena Anatolyevna

 From the book Your Home Vineyard author Plotnikova Tatyana Fedorovna

-From the book Plumbing: A Practical Guide for a Locksmith author Kostenko Evgeny Maksimovich
+From the book Locksmithing: A Practical Guide for a Locksmith author Kostenko Evgeniy Maksimovich

-From the book All about tiles [Do-it-yourself laying] author Nikitko Ivan
+From the book All about tiles [Do-it-yourself installation] author Nikitko Ivan

 5.3.
-Cold working Cold working of metal by pressure, usually called cold stamping, cold drawing or extrusion, is a treatment with the aim of changing the external forms of the metal due to pressure without changing its physical and mechanical properties.
+Cold working Cold working of metal by pressure, usually called cold stamping, cold drawing or extrusion, is a process aimed at changing the external shape of a metal due to pressure without changing its physical and mechanical properties.

-Wild boar is a fairly large animal that can reach up to one and a half meters in length.
+The wild boar is a fairly large animal that can reach up to one and a half meters in length.
 The weight of an adult varies from 150 to 300 kilograms.
-The bristly fur of the boar resembles the color of a bear with a slight reddish tint.
+The boar's bristly fur resembles the coloration of a bear with a slight reddish tint.
 Their distinctive feature can be called large lower fangs, the size of which can be about 25 centimeters.
-This agile and agile beast is capable of accelerating up to 40 km per hour, which makes it elusive for both wild animals and hunters.
-On top of that, the wild boar is an excellent swimmer and jumps at a distance of 3.5 meters.
+This dexterous and agile animal is capable of accelerating up to 40 km per hour, which makes it elusive for both wild animals and hunters.
+On top of that, the wild boar swims well and jumps at a distance of 3.5 meters.

 The role of fangs

-The main function performed by the fangs of a wild boar can be called defense and attack.
-The main threat to this animal can be a pack of wolves, hunters or a bear.
-When attacked, the boar is capable of inflicting lacerations thanks to its fangs.
+The main function performed by the fangs of a wild boar is defense and attack.
+The main threat to this animal may be a pack of wolves, hunters or a bear.
+When attacked, a boar is capable of inflicting lacerations thanks to its tusks.
 Everyone knows that the boar is an animal that people hunt with pleasure.
 You should know that this beast is not so stupid.
-There were many cases when wild boars lured a person to the reeds with various tricks, after which they suddenly attacked.
-It is very difficult to escape from the fangs of an angry boar, they are deadly.
-When an animal is injured, it becomes enraged and may retaliate.
-In such a wounded and furious state, even wolves do not touch him.
+There have been many cases when wild boars lured a person to the reeds using various tricks, after which they suddenly attacked.
+It is very difficult to escape from the fangs of an angry boar; they are deadly.
+When an animal is wounded, it becomes enraged and may attack in response.
+In such a wounded and enraged state, even the wolves do not touch him.

 Wild boar habitats

-Boar (boar) is a fairly common species that lives throughout Europe, Asia, America and other tropical places.
-This animal took root both in coniferous forests and in deserts.
-The most favorite place for such wild boars are oak forests.
-Very often such a large wild boar is found in the Caucasus, in Transbaikalia near mountain rivers.
+The boar (wild boar) is a fairly common species that lives throughout Europe, Asia, America and other tropical places.
+This animal has taken root both in coniferous forests and deserts.
+The most favorite place for such wild boars is oak forests.
+Very often such a large wild boar is found in the Caucasus and Transbaikalia near mountain rivers.
 The boar is a herd animal.
-Females are smaller than males and have a smaller home range with piglets than the male.
-Its territory depends on the saturation of food in one place or another.
-These stray animals are able to cover several kilometers in one day in search of food.
+Females are smaller in size than males and have a smaller habitat with piglets than a male.
+Its territory depends on the saturation of food in a particular place.
+These stray animals are capable of traveling several kilometers in one day in search of food.

 Animal nutrition

-The boar is an animal that eats quite diversely.
-The most favorite delicacies of a wild boar are:
+The boar is an animal that eats quite varied.
+The boar's most favorite delicacies are:

 • Various roots.